Efficient Reinforcement Learning for StarCraft by Abstract Forward Models and Transfer Learning: Introduction

 \section{Introduction}

-In recent years, reinforcement learning (RL)~\cite{sutton1998introduction} has received increasing attention, particularly in learning to play games, e.g.,~\cite{mnih2015human,van2016deep}.
-The combination of deep reinforcement learning~\cite{li2017deep} and Monte-Carlo tree search~\cite{chaslot2008monte} has conquered the playing of the game of Go~\cite{silver2016mastering,silver2017mastering}, once a holy grail of artificial intelligence for decades.
-After that, some researchers shifted the attention to other complex games.
-After paying huge computing resources and long training time, RL has been applied to StarCraft I~\cite{lastOrder} \& II~\cite{alphastarblog}, Dota2~\cite{OpenAIdota}, and King of Glory~\cite{MOBA-ai}.
-However, efficient reinforcement learning with normal computing resources on these games still remains a challenge.
+\IEEEPARstart{I}{n} recent years, the combination of reinforcement learning (RL)~\cite{sutton1998introduction} and deep learning (DL)~\cite{DeepLearning2015Nature}, the deep reinforcement learning (DRL), has received increasing attention, particularly in learning to play games~\cite{mnih2015human}.
+The combination of DRL and Monte-Carlo tree search has conquered the game of Go~\cite{silver2017mastering}.
+After that, some researchers shifted their attention to real-time strategy (RTS) games, e.g., RL has been applied to StarCraft I (SC1)~\cite{bilibiliSC} \& II (SC2)~\cite{AlphaStarNature}, and Dota2.
+However, huge computing resources and a long training time is required by these approaches, e.g., TStarBots~\cite{Sun2018tsbot} use $3840$ CPU cores and OpenAIdota2 utilizes $128400$ ones.
+Also notice that the training time of OpenAIdota2 is calculated in months, and full training in~\cite{AlphaStarNature} takes $44$ days.
+Such costs make RL approaches impractical for real-world tasks.

-Large amount of computing resources and long training time limit the application and research of reinforcement learning.
-For example,~\cite{Sun2018tsbot} uses 3840 CPU cores and~\cite{OpenAIdota} utilizes 128400 CPU cores, which is very costly.
-In addition, the cost of training time is hard to ignore.
-For example, in~\cite{OpenAIdota}, the average training time is calculated in months.
-In~\cite{alphastarblog}, a full training takes two weeks.
-If researchers want to tune the parameters of the model, the time for each tune is long.
-We argue that only efficient reinforcement learning methods can promote research of RL on complex environments and applications of RL in the real world.
-Therefore, several efficient reinforcement learning methods~\cite{efficientHRL,efficientBayesRL} are explored, and we focused on model-based reinforcement learning (MB-RL)~\cite{NagabandiKFL2018mbrl}.

-As promised by the MB-RL, sampling efficiency can be improved if the model of the complex environment can be learned.
-However, in a previous study~\cite{MBRLonSC2}, we found this road may encounter many difficulties.
-Another way is to implement the full model of the environment.
-Due to the complexity, such implementation may be costly.
-In this work, we present a third approach for the first time which is using a simplified model called thought-game to incorporate the background knowledge to reinforcement learning to achieve an efficient method.

-The key idea of our approach draws on the way human players think in RTS games.
-After playing a lot of games, human players would build a simplified model of the game in their minds.
-This model conveys several benefits.
-Firstly, it can be used to evaluate a tactic by walking through it.
-Secondly, it can be used to make predictions in the original game.
-The better the player is, the more accurate the model will be.
-Taking inspiration from this idea, a simplified model called thought-game is built.
-We expect that our agent would get a better initial policy through thought-game.
-Since thought-game is not the real game, e.g., the transition, time step, and the game length are very different, we need a mapping function and transferring the policy to the original environment for further training.

-We propose a training framework to utilize thought-game.
-As described in Fig.~\ref{fig:Overall Framework}, we first train an agent in the thought-game.
-An adaptive curriculum reinforcement learning (ACRL) is proposed to train the agent in the thought-game efficiently.
-Through mapping function and transfer learning, a fine-grained training in the real game environment is then followed to obtain the final agent.